godot-escoria/escoria-docs/getting_started/step_by_step/3_create_room.rst

 .. image:: img/create_room_pub.png
    :alt: The file explorer with a newly created folder pub.

-Create a new scene named "room01" and set ``ESCRoom`` as its root node.
+Create a new scene and set ``ESCRoom`` as its root node.
+Save the scene as "pub.tscn".

+* Note that you could call the scene something other than "park.tscn" - "room1.tscn" for example.
+Make sure you name things in a way that makes sense to your game.

 .. image:: img/create_room_rootnode.png
    :alt: A new scene with ESCRoom as the root node